 I. ROOM PARENTS serve as liaisons between the classroom teacher and parents/guardians of students in the class.
-Responsibilities may include, but are not limited to making field trip arrangements, helping with Auction activities, planning class parties, assisting with Parish celebrations and staff appreciation events.
+Responsibilities may include, but are not limited to helping with Auction activities, planning class parties, assisting with Parish celebrations and staff appreciation events.